 Virtual agent functionality is of interest to most sectors, however the commercial reasoning and business drivers differ greatly.
 Banks have an appreciation that they need to understand their customers to keep them loyal in a highly commoditized and competitive environment, and as such there is considerable interest in using virtual agent functionality within Voice of the Customer initiatives.
-For example, using real-time analytics, such organizations can learn that customers are talking about a specific issue, which can feed into wider commercial decisions in business areas unconnected to customer service.
+For example, using real-time analytics, such organisations can learn that customers are talking about a specific issue, which can feed into wider commercial decisions in business areas unconnected to customer service.
 Sector such as utilities (which may be virtual monopolies) may be less concerned about competitiveness, instead being heavily focused on cost reduction, and these business cases will focus on contact avoidance.
 Online retailers, which want to cross-sell and reduce their shopping cart abandonment rates, will have yet another strategy.

-By far the most prevalent form of web self-service is that of the FAQ (frequently-asked question), which is used by 83% of respondents.
-The free text search of the document library is somewhat less well supported, at 44%.
-Virtual agents are employed by only 9% of respondents, more often those within large enterprises.
+By far the most prevalent form of web self-service is that of the FAQ (frequently-asked question), which is used by 80% of respondents.
+The free text search of the document library is somewhat less well supported, at 42%.
+Virtual agents are employed by 13% of respondents (up from 9% last year), more often those within large enterprises.
 17% of respondents offer no web self-service at all.

-Figure 49: Web self-service methods, by contact centre size
+Figure 52: Web self-service methods, by contact centre size